Forecasting Multivariate Urban Data via Decomposition and Spatio-Temporal Graph Analysis: Related Work

+focused on capturing long-term dependencies through recurrent neural network (RNN) architectures.
 More recent advances include models such as N-BEATS~\cite{oreshkin2019n}, which employs backward and forward residual links and a deep stack of fully connected layers to achieve state-of-the-art performance on various benchmark datasets.
-Transformer-based models, such as Informer~\cite{zhou2021informer}, Autoformer~\cite{wu2021autoformer}, and Fedformer~\cite{zhou2022fedformer}, have also shown significant promise by leveraging self-attention mechanisms to capture long-range dependencies more effectively than RNN-based approaches.
+Transformer-based models, such as Informer~\cite{haoyietal-informer-2021}, Autoformer~\cite{wu2021autoformer}, and Fedformer~\cite{zhou2022fedformer}, have also shown significant promise by leveraging self-attention mechanisms to capture long-range dependencies more effectively than RNN-based approaches.
 However, some recent studies show that transformer-based models may not always be the best fit for time-series forecasting~\cite{zeng2023transformers}.
-Transformer-based models may struggle with effectively capturing the inherent temporal patterns in time-series data due to their reliance on self-attention mechanisms.
+Particularly, they may struggle with effectively capturing the inherent temporal patterns in time-series data due to their reliance on the self-attention mechanism, and have high computational overhead.
 DLinear and NLinear models~\cite{zeng2023transformers} take a simpler and more efficient approach that mitigates these issues by focusing on linear models that are more adept at handling the sequential nature of time-series data.

+To address the high computational overhead of transformer-based models, PatchTST~\cite{nie2022time} segments time-series into patches, significantly improving computational efficiency and forecasting accuracy.
+Similarly, S-Mamba~\cite{wang2025mamba} employs a selective state-space approach to efficiently capture inter-variate correlations and temporal dependencies with nearlinear complexity, achieving state-of-the-art performance across several benchmarks.

-One recent related work is CycleNet~\cite{lin2024cyclenet}, which introduces Residual Cycle Forecasting (RCF) to model periodic patterns using learnable recurrent cycles and predict residual components.
-However, CycleNet assumes stable periodicities, making it less effective for dynamic or irregular cycle datasets.
+Another recent work, CycleNet~\cite{lin2024cyclenet}, introduces Residual Cycle Forecasting~(RCF) to model periodic patterns using learnable recurrent cycles and to predict residual components.
+However, CycleNet assumes stable periodicities, making it less effective for dynamic or irregular cycle datasets, i.e., datasets with regularly repeating patterns such as daily or seasonal patterns.
 Additionally, it models each time-series channel independently, failing to capture interdependencies between variables, which can limit its performance on multivariate time-series data.